nikhilar98/contentShare/README.md

 # content-share

-This project is a **Content creation system** built using microservices architecture allowing content creators to submit educational content.
+This project is a **Content creation system** built using microservices architecture allowing content creators to create educational content.

 ## Overview